SeheeKim618/AI-vision-project/README.md

 The dataset used for training is German Traffic Sign Recognition Benchmark (GTSRB) containing 43 classes of traffic signs.
 The training set contains 39209 labeled images and the test set contains 12630 unlabelled images.

+## Documentation
+You can find the API documentation on the pytorch website: http://pytorch.org/docs/master/torchvision/

 # Real-time-detection-using-YOLOv5